Where to Go for Cheap Travel in Europe

-Europe is notoriously expensive as a travel destination.
+Europe can cost a lot of money as a travel destination.
 Cities like Stockholm, Paris and London are so expensive, even Europeans complain about them.

 Best budget stay: Riverview apartment on Airbnb